Ankrik/Madlib-game/README.md

 # Madlib-game
-This is the very fast python project for every beginners
+This is the very first python project for every beginners, which every beginner must try atleast once.